-You know what they say - "If it seems too good to be true, it probably is."
+You know what they say: “If it seems too good to be true, it probably is.”
 Whether the scam involves phony winnings from a fake sweepstake or a threat to have you arrested for supposed non-payment of taxes, information is the key to foiling scam artists.
 Unfortunately, there are so many ways a scam artist will try to con you out of your money it is not possible to list them all – but here are a few of the scams circulating in North Dakota.

 IRS Enforcement Calls

 If you received a message threatening your immediate arrest or claiming that you owe money on your taxes, just delete it.
 The IRS has issued several reminders that it will never notify a taxpayer of a potential problem by leaving a threatening message.
-It doesn't matter what the message threatens, it is ALWAYS a scam.
+It doesn’t matter what the message threatens, it is ALWAYS a scam.

 - The IRS wants to know about these calls.
 Submit an online report to the US Department of Treasury or email the IRS at firstname.lastname@example.org.